 Courses may be led by professors from the regular faculty or by visiting instructors.

-Some colleges and universities grant college credit for completing their precollege program (as does Cornell's Online Course option).
+Some colleges and universities grant college credit for completing their precollege program (as does Cornell's Summer Residential Program, Summer Commuter Program, and Summer/Winter Online Program).
 Generally, you can transfer these credits to your college of choice when you enroll as a freshman.

-Classes may include lectures from guest speakers and small-class discussions where everyone gets a chance to speak and ask questions.
+Classes may include lectures from guest speakers, hands-on labs, and small-class discussions where everyone gets a chance to speak and ask questions.
 Professors assign readings and other homework for you to complete outside of class on your own time, as well as group projects where you'll work closely with peers.

 These classes can help you develop your critical thinking, reading, and writing abilities and give you a head start on mastering college-level study skills.